CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Stylish bike helmets are often similar to skateboard helmets.
 They are more rounded compared to road bike or mountain bike helmets, for example.

-The selection of helmets above includes mostly these rounded helmets.
+The selection of helmets above includes mostly rounded helmets.
 You won’t see too many professional cyclists wearing them.
 They are not designed for maximum performance but rather for looking chic.

 Your new helmet should also provide enough air vents so your head will be ventilated, thanks to the airflow that goes through these holes.